Best COMPUTERIZED TelescopesGoTO MOTORIZED TELESCOPES with GPS

 We are starting this list with a beast made by Celestron, one of the most reputable telescope brands.
 This beautiful Telescope if for those seeking for top-notch optical quality and the ultimate Astronomy experience but don’t need to worry about a budget.

 It’s also a great option for those into Astrophotography when you pair it with the HD pro accessory.
 This telescope was designed with deep sky Astrophotography in mind, the motors can track accurately for long exposures.
+That is why it is also our pick in our best telescopes for astrophotography guide.

 With a generous aperture of 280mm or 11 inches (improved with the Edge HD upgrade), this scope gathers a lot of light, making it ideal for nebulas and galaxies.